Whyte's field goal earns Lions 33-30 victory over Tiger-Cats

 Tim White, with two, and Terry Godwin II had Hamilton's touchdowns.
 Liegghio added the converts and three field goals.

-Shiltz's seven-yard touchdown pass at 6:28 put Hamilton ahead 21-20 in driving rain.
+Shiltz's seven-yard touchdown pass at 6:28 put Hamilton ahead 21-20.
 The Ticats' 12-play, 90-yard drive was aided by Betts being flagged for contacting the kicker (on a punt) and unnecessary roughness on consecutive plays.

 Whyte's 36-yard field goal on the final play of the second quarter gave B.C. a 20-14 halftime lead.
 Adams Jr. found Rhymes on an 11-yard TD pass but Rhymes was called for pass interference.